imgios/nonnatittina-bot/README.md

-# NonnaTittina Telegram Bot
+# 👵🏼 Nonna Tittina Telegram Bot

-NonnaTittina is a Telegram Bot that allows you to fetch the restaurant menu from the official website and reading it within the app.
+NonnaTittina ([👵🏼 @NonnaTittinaBot](https://t.me/nonnatittinabot)) is a Telegram Bot that allows you to fetch the restaurant menu from the official website and reading it within the app.

 ## Getting Started